SJTU-YONGFU-RESEARCH-GRP/spi-customizer/docs/PAPER.md

 - **Particularly valuable for analog designers** who can now implement complex digital interfaces without protocol expertise
 - **Reduces mixed-signal testing complexity** by providing pre-verified digital components
 - **Bridges the analog-digital knowledge gap** in modern mixed-signal system design
+- **Open source accessibility** eliminates cost barriers and enables customization for specific needs

+**Open Source Advantage for Analog Designers:**
+The open source nature of SPI Customizer provides unique benefits for analog designers who often work in resource-constrained environments.
+By eliminating licensing costs and enabling customization, the tool becomes accessible to academic institutions, small companies, and individual researchers.
+The community-driven development model ensures continuous improvement and adaptation to emerging mixed-signal design challenges.

 The system successfully bridges the gap between software automation practices and hardware design, paving the way for future innovations in automated hardware generation and verification.

 ## Acknowledgments

 This work was supported by the YONGFU Research Group at Shanghai Jiao Tong University.
 The authors acknowledge the contributions of the open-source community and the GitHub platform for enabling this innovative approach to hardware design automation.
+Special thanks to analog design engineers whose feedback and requirements shaped the development of this tool.

 ## References